poml88/FLwatch/README.md

 - More insulin types

 ### Support and Feedback ###
-For support please open an issue, start a discussion or email librewrist [ a t ] cmdline [ d o t ] net.
+For support please open an issue, start a discussion or email librewrist@cmdline.net.
 Feedback is very welcome, please use the same methods as for support.

 ### Donations... ###
 ...are always very welcome! [paypal.me/lovemyhusky](paypal.me/lovemyhusky)